South Texas Flying Club By-Laws

 - Anticipated flight time.

-- Fuel cost based on typical hourly consumption rates and the standard fuel reimbursement rate stated in Appendix A. The standard fuel reimbursement rate shall be set by the Board of Officers pending the approval of the President and / or Vice President.
+- Fuel cost based on typical hourly consumption rates and the standard fuel reimbursement rate stated in Appendix A. The standard fuel reimbursement rate shall be set by the President and / or Vice President.
 The standard fuel reimbursement rate is the rate at which Members are reimbursed for their fuel purchases.
 See Appendix A.

 - Anticipated routine maintenance expense and adjustments for past maintenance costs.